Satone7/vscode-comment-translate-deepseek/README.md

 ## Use
 1. After installation, call the "Change translation source" command of "Comment Translate"
     ![change](./image/change.png)
-2. Check "ChatGPT translate" to configure the plugin API Key
+2. Check "deepseek translate" to configure the plugin API Key
     ![select](./image/select.png)
 3. Directly use the "Comment Translate" interactive mode to translate the corresponding text